yongchunli-13/Sparse-PCA/README.md

 We investigate two approximation algorithms for solving SPCA: greedy and local search algorithms, and compare them with the existing truncation algorithm, randomized algorithm, and SDP-based algorithm.
 The implementations can be found in the "approximation algorithms" directory

-To be specific, The implementations of truncation, greedy, and local search algorithms can be found in the "lower_bounds.py" file.\
+To be specific, the implementations of truncation, greedy, and local search algorithms can be found in the "lower_bounds.py" file.\
 The implementation of randomized algorithm is available in the "rspca.py" file.\
 The implementation of SDP-based algorithm is available in the "spca_sdp.py" file.